14 Best San Diego Neighborhoods

 Widely known as “America’s Finest City,” San Diego is famous for its miles of white-sand beaches, incredible climate, and many attractions.
 San Diego is the 8th largest city in the United States, and San Diego County is home to over 3.5 million people.
-In this article, we'll be exploring some of the best neighborhoods in San Diego County and what makes them such a great place to live.
+In this article, we'll be exploring the best neighborhoods to buy in San Diego, what we consider the nicest most popular neighborhoods in San Diego County, and what makes them such a great place to live.

 We have (updated weekly) market data for every community in San Diego